jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 "nro_rdap_profile_0" MUST be included in the "rdapConformance" member of the metadata object, and in the "rdapConformance" member of each data object.

-If both Bulk RDAP and NRO RDAP Profile extensions are used in a bulk data response, Bulk RDAP extension requirements MUST take precedence over NRO RDAP Profile requirements for data objects; primarily to afford bulk data compactness.
+If both the Bulk RDAP and NRO RDAP Profile extensions are used in a bulk data response, the Bulk RDAP extension requirements MUST take precedence over the NRO RDAP Profile requirements for data objects; primarily to afford bulk data compactness.

 # Bulk RDAP URL {#bulk_rdap_url}

 * Scheme: HTTPS
 * Method: GET
 * Path Segment: nroBulkRdap1?objectClass=<RDAP object class name>
-* Returns: See (#content_types)
+* Returns: See (#content_type) and (#content_encoding)

 The HTTPS scheme MUST be used for the Bulk RDAP URL.